 Regular public service buses connect Guernsey Airport directly with St Peter Port and other destinations around the island.
 Public buses cannot be used to if you have recently arrived on island from outside the Bailiwick to your self-isolation address for COVID-19.

-Guernsey Airport is making improvements to its hold baggage (the bags passengers check in at the check-in desk) handling system following a decision by the States of Guernsey (the island's government) in June 2020.
-These improvements will result in temporary disruption for some passengers checking-in with hold baggage.
+Guernsey Ports is making improvements to its hold baggage (the bags passengers check in at the check-in desk) handling system (HBS).
+This will result in temporary disruption for some passengers checking-in with hold baggage.
 This will also ensure compliance with the latest aviation security standards.

 What if I only have hand baggage?

-Those travelling with hand baggage only will not be subject to these controls.
+Those passengers travelling with hand baggage items only will not be subject to these controls.